ericgsmith/d7patternlab/README.md

 ## View modes
 Currently we provide an example organism for the node teaser view mode.
 All available view modes should be documented / added to Pattern Lab.

+## Colours and fonts
+Colours and fonts are generated from their respective json file in the atom folder.
+Colours and font stacks can be added to the json file and the markup will not need to be updated.